world5892/weather_app_node/README.md

 # Weather App

-A nodejs app using geolocation for getting weather forecast.
+A nodejs app using geolocation using Mapbox and weatherstack.com API for getting weather forecast.